-The Near Me widget allows you to find features within a buffer of a defined address or location, view more detailed information about those features, and get directions to the selected feature, if desired.
+The Near Me widget allows you to find features within a buffer of a defined address or location, view detailed information about those features, and get directions to the selected feature.

 You may notice the difference in buffer operation from the Measurement widget.
-This is because the Near me widget uses Euclidean buffer (Planar) by default and has an option to choose Geodesic buffer.
-The Measurement, however, defaults to Geodesic buffer without options.
+This is because the Near Me widget uses a Euclidean buffer (planar) by default and has an option to choose a geodesic buffer.
+The Measurement widget, however, defaults to a geodesic buffer with no options.

-The Near Me widget can be set to open automatically when the app starts.
-To do so, click the dot on the widget to change it to dark green.
+The Near Me widget can be set to open automatically when an app starts.
+To enable this feature, click the dot on the widget, which turns it dark green.

-- Hover over the widget and click the small edit icon .
+- Hover over the widget and click the edit button .

 The configuration window for this widget appears.